payoto/rsvs3d/README.md

 # README #
-Last updated 27/02/2017 (for the 2D Version)
+Last updated 13/12/2018

 # What is this repository for? #

 This repository is the C++ implementation of the 3D R-Snake Volume of Solid (RSVS) parameterisation.
-It includes C++, Matlab and Python code.
+It includes C++ main utility and Matlab support codes.
 The C++ code is here to do the heavy lifting, the MATLAB code is here as it was used to prototype and test ideas.
-Eventually python will be used to build interfaces to use the C++ code.

 Relevant publications for the 2D RSVS are at the end of this readme.

+The compiled binary is available for download for Windows 64bits and Linux 64bits.

 # Pre-requisites #

 For this code to work necessary programs:

  + MATLAB installed (2015a or later) - including parallel toolbox
- +  c compiler compatible with MATLAB for the compilation of mex files
+ + c++ compiler compatible with MATLAB for the compilation of mex files
- +  Standalone c compiler for the compilation of console programs (GCC/G++ v7.1 used for development)
+ + Standalone c++11 compiler for the compilation of console programs (GCC/G++ v7.1 used for development)
- +  `make` for linux and `nmake` on windows should
+ + `make` to build the `RSVS3D` executable.
  + fortran (90+) compiler for compilation of flow solvers

+Required 3rd party open source libraries for compilation:

+ + [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page): Library for linear algebra
+   (templated, header only).
+ + [boost/filesytem](https://www.boost.org/): Use some filesystem command for interface (needs to be compiled).
+ + [cxxopts](https://github.com/jarro2783/cxxopts/releases): Handling of command line arguments (header only).
+ + [JSON for Modern C++](https://github.com/nlohmann/json/releases): JSON handling for c++.
+Used for the parameter handling of the RSVS3D framework (single include header).

 # How do I get set up? #

 ## Matlab ##
-To call the Matlab code
+Before being able to call the Matlab codes

 		>> Init3DMatlab
 		>> Include_3DCheckGrid